 Tuition fees are waived for trainees in MD, DNB, DM, or Ph.D. from low and lower-middle-income countries.

-Payments are made through PayPal and are due by December 31 each year (instructions are sent upon acceptance to the program at the end of November).
+Payments are made through PayPal or by credit card and are due by December 15 each year (instructions are sent upon acceptance to the program in November).

 Program Start Date: to be determined

 Application form: Applicants must complete an online application form by the deadline.
 If the applicant is a trainee, they must submit proof of training and a letter of endorsement from their department chair.

 This course includes advanced general and transplant nephropathology, pediatric nephrology, onco-nephrology, and other emerging issues in nephropathology.